Elizabeth Norberg-Schulz: Early life and education

 Elizabeth Norberg-Schulz is the daughter of Norwegian architectural theorist Christian Norberg-Schulz, and Italian translator and writer Anna Maria de Dominicis.
 She grew up in Ris, Oslo.
 When she was young she took lessons in voice with Anne Brown, as well as lessons in piano, ballet and theatre.

 She started studies at the Conservatorio Santa Cecilia in Rome in 1974, first piano and from 1974 in voice with Rosina Vedrani Laporta, with whom she studied for ten years.
 She got a diploma in piano in 1978 and in voice in 1982.

 She has also studied with John Shirley-Quirk, Peter Pears, and for a number of years with Elisabeth Schwarzkopf.

 Career

 She has performed in many of the world's leading opera houses and companies, including La Scala, Teatro dell'Opera di Roma, Teatro Comunale di Bologna, Teatro Massimo di Palermo, Teatro Regio di Torino, Teatro San Carlo in Naples, Teatro Carlo Felice in Genoa, La Fenice in Venice, the New York Metropolitan Opera, the Lyric Opera of Chicago, Royal Opera, Covent Garden, Opéra Bastille, La Monnaie in Brussels, Teatro Real in Madrid, Opéra de Genève, Bavarian State Opera in Munich, Vienna State Opera and the Norwegian National Opera.

 Since 2006 she has been professor in voice and interpretation at the University of Stavanger in Norway.

 Personal life

-Norberg-Schulz is married to Italian conductor Paolo Bonolis.
+Norberg-Schulz is married to Italian conductor Vittorio Bonolis.
 The couple have one son.